mreineck/pocketfft/README.md

    the next axis is processed.
    This is analogous to FFTW's implementation of the Hartley transform. */ template<typename T> void r2r_separable_hartley(const shape_t &shape, const stride_t &stride_in, const stride_t &stride_out, const shape_t &axes,
   const T *data_in, T *data_out, T fct, size_t nthreads=1);

+/* This function carries out a full Fourier transform over the requested axes, and the sum of real and imaginary parts of the result is stored in the output array.
+For a single transformed axis, this is identical to `r2r_separable_hartley`, but when transforming multiple axes, the results are different.

+   NOTE: This function allocates temporary working space with a size comparable to the input array. */ template<typename T> void r2r_genuine_hartley(const shape_t &shape, const stride_t &stride_in, const stride_t &stride_out, const shape_t &axes, const T *data_in, T *data_out, T fct, size_t nthreads=1);